Gonbad-e Sorkh, Maragheh

-The Gonbad-e Sorkh (means The Red Dome) is the name of a historical building in Maragheh, Iran, built in 1147 AD (542 AH) in the Seljuq dynasty period.
+The Gonbad-e Sorkh (گنبد سرخ) is the name of a historic building in Maragheh, Iran, built in 1147 AD (542 AH) in the Seljuk era.
 The architectural style of this building is Razi style.
-The Gonbad-e Sorkh is one of the oldest buildings of the Islamic period in the East Azerbaijan Province, which is located in the southwestern part of the city of Maragheh and it is one of the most important historical monuments of this city.
+The Gonbad-e Sorkh is one of the oldest buildings of the Islamic period in the East Azerbaijan province, which is located in the southwestern part of the city of Maragheh and it is one of the most important historical monuments of this city.
 The name of the founder of the building and the date of its construction can be seen from the inscription of the northern front and the name of its builder can be seen from the western inscription.

 History

 The Gonbad-e Sorkh has seven inscriptions.
-From the inscriptions in this building, it is understood that the building of the Gonbad-e Sorkh (Red Dome) was built in 1147 AD (542 AH) by the order of "Abdul Aziz Ibn Mahmoud Ibn Saad Yadim", the president of Azerbaijan during the Seljuq dynasty period, and architectured by "Bani Bakr Mohammad Ibn Bandan Ibn Mohsen Memar".
+From the inscriptions in this building, it is understood that the building of the Gonbad-e Sorkh (Red Dome) was built in 1147 AD (542 AH) by the order of "Abdul Aziz Ibn Mahmoud Ibn Saad Yadim", the president of Azerbaijan during the Seljuk era, and designed by "Bani Bakr Mohammad Ibn Bandan Ibn Mohsen Memar".

 Cultural heritage experts believe that this building was used before the Maragheh observatory to determine the months of the year and the hours of the day, and the holes created on the sides of this building indicate this.
 The building was registered as one of the Iran National Heritage on 6 January 1932 with the registration number 134.

-The Gonbad-e Sorkh (Red Dome) is the oldest of the five tombs in Maragheh, and despite the existence of legible inscriptions, it is not clear who owns the tomb under the dome.
+The Gonbad-e Sorkh is the oldest of the five tombs in Maragheh, and despite the existence of legible inscriptions, it is not clear who owns the tomb under the dome.